Patient education: Breast pumps (Beyond the Basics)

 A breast pump is a device that allows a woman to express breast milk from the breasts when it is not possible to breastfeed her infant directly.
 Many women choose to use a breast pump so that they can continue to provide breast milk while working or if their infant is hospitalized.
 However, it is not necessary for all women who breastfeed to purchase or use a breast pump.

 This topic review discusses the use of breast pumps and breast milk storage and preparation.
 Additional breastfeeding topics are available separately.
-(See "Patient information: Common breastfeeding problems (Beyond the Basics)" and "Patient information: Breastfeeding guide (Beyond the Basics)" and "Patient information: Maternal health and nutrition during breastfeeding (Beyond the Basics)" and "Patient information: Deciding to breastfeed (Beyond the Basics)".)
+(See "Patient education: Common breastfeeding problems (Beyond the Basics)" and "Patient education: Breastfeeding guide (Beyond the Basics)" and "Patient education: Maternal health and nutrition during breastfeeding (Beyond the Basics)" and "Patient education: Deciding to breastfeed (Beyond the Basics)".)

 CHOOSING A PUMP